microsoft/dicom-server/docs/quickstarts/deploy-via-docker.md

 Given the DICOM API is likely to start before the SQL server is ready, you may need to restart the API container once the SQL server is healthy.
 This can be done using `docker restart <container-name>`, i.e. docker restart `docker restart docker_dicom-api_1`.

-Once deployed the Medical Imaging Server for Azure should be available at `http://localhost:8080/`.
-Additionally the SQL server is able to be browsed using a TCP connection to localhost:1433 and the storage containers can be examined via [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).
+Once deployed the Medical Imaging Server for DICOM should be available at `http://localhost:8080/`.
+Additionally the SQL Server is able to be browsed using a TCP connection to localhost:1433 and the storage containers can be examined via [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).

 ## Run in Docker with a custom configuration